60355322264/governance/wg-api/spec-documents/login-item-api.md

   * `scope` string _Windows_ - one of `user` or `machine`.
 Indicates whether the registry entry is under `HKEY_CURRENT USER` or `HKEY_LOCAL_MACHINE`.
   * `enabled` boolean _Windows_ - `true` if the app registry key is startup approved and therefore shows as `enabled` in Task Manager and Windows settings.
 ```

+If an app was set as a login item with the previous API, disabling the app as a login item will disable it with the old API.
+Enabling it again will use the new API.
+Additionally, it will continue to report login item status via old API until the app has been updated to use the new API.

 ## Rollout Plan